Relm4/book/src/introduction.md

 # Special thanks

-I want to thank all contributors of [relm](https://github.com/antoyo/relm) especially [antoyo](https://github.com/antoyo) for building relm that inspired much of the work on Relm4.
+We want to thank all contributors of [relm](https://github.com/antoyo/relm) especially [antoyo](https://github.com/antoyo) for building relm that inspired much of the work on Relm4.

-Also, I want to thank all contributors of [gtk-rs](https://gtk-rs.org/) that put a lot of effort into the project for creating outstanding Rust bindings for GTK4.
+Also, we want to thank all contributors of [gtk-rs](https://gtk-rs.org/) that put a lot of effort into the project for creating outstanding Rust bindings for GTK4.

-I want to thank [tronta](https://github.com/tronta) for contributing a lot of improvements to this book.
+We want to thank [tronta](https://github.com/tronta), [ Eduardo Flores](https://github.com/edfloreshz), [Andy Russell](https://github.com/euclio), [Aaron Erhardt](https://github.com/AaronErhardt) for contributing a lot of improvements to this book.